U413/defunct-u413-python/README.txt

 All above files are to be kept at api.u413.com
 These are not the files which are to be kept at public_html (or www) to run the site They are not part of the api and hence not part of the current project.
-They are however , required to run u413 To get those scripts , you can PM/email PiMaster who is the current Administartor of u413.
+They are however , required to run u413 To get those scripts , you can PM/email PiMaster who is the current Administartor of u413 at darknut83@gmail.com